nof-digitise Technical Advisory Service

 We have already noted that the project objective(s) must be clearly identified in order to inform the planning process.

 A detailed project plan should be prepared and will usually be a requirement of the funders.
-For example in the NOF-digitise programme projects were required to submit a project business plan at stage two of the application process.
+NOF projects were required to submit a project business plan at stage two of the application process.
 A number of tools or methodologies can assist the creation process.

 Figure 3: Office Move Work Breakdown Structure